ungood/ungood.github.com/index.md

 * [Seattle, WA](https://www.spaceneedle.com/webcam)
 ```

-Principal Software Engineer with over 15 years of experience in developing highly scalable, full-stack software,
+Principal Software Engineer with over 15 years of experience in developing highly-scalable full-stack software,
-implementing...
+implementing devops processes, and leading engineering teams.
+I have proven track record in shipping products
+that span embedded and cloud technologies in the logistics, aerospace, and autonomous vehicles industries.

 ## Cruise